MatthiasDeGisi/WeatherBoy/README.md

 # WeatherBoy
-WeatherBoy is a Discord bot that serves one purpose: fuels a feud between two weather station enthusiasts.
+WeatherBoy is a Discord bot that serves one purpose: fueling a feud between two weather station enthusiasts.
 ## Requirements
-The server that this bot runs on requires cURL and C++ 14 or greater.
+The server that this bot runs on requires Python 3.11 and cURL.

 Python packages: